patricktrainer/patricktrainer.github.io/content/posts/Flask-GoogleCharts-Flask-GoogleCharts-0-0-docume.md

 from flask_googlecharts import BarChart my_chart = BarChart("my_chart")
 ```
-The name you declare will be used to access your chart in the template, and also to name the resulting JavaScript variables and HTML tags, so it must start with a letter and not contain any spaces.You can customize your chart by setting the `options` argument:
+The name you declare will be used to access your chart in the template, and also to name the resulting JavaScript variables and HTML tags, so it must start with a letter and not contain any spaces.
+You can customize your chart by setting the `options` argument:
 ```
 my_chart = BarChart("my_chart", options={'title': 'My Chart'})
 ```